 As I climbed my way to the top, my heart was beating faster.
 I stopped for a moment, the wind blowing hard, and took a deep breath as I became entranced with the natural beauty of the unspoiled landscape.
 As I reached for my water and then for my camera, I realized I was on top of the world.
 Note: The 400 meter pathway is not for the faint of heart on a windy day.

 It will be the evening I spent on top of Tober Nalt Mountain, overlooking the panoramic view of the Hazelwood Estates, listening to poetry of the legendary W.B.
 Yeats at ‘The Broc House” that will hold a very special place in my heart forever.

 The art covered walls and warm welcome I recieved from my hosts, Damien Brennan and his wife, Paula Gilvarry, MD, made the evening a once in a lifetime experience.
-While Damien recited the well crafted words of the great William Butler Yeats, it was Paula that prepared and served up a gourmet meal fit for royalty.
+While Damien recited the well-crafted words of the great William Butler Yeats, Paula prepared and served up a gourmet meal for royalty.

 The ‘Broc House’ is a perfect setting for a romantic poetry reading… even the cows came strolling home in the evening, as if to listen in to the magical words.

 As a young man, Yeats was deeply affected by the idea of romantic love or, as he called it, “ the old highway of love.”
 Most of his poetry written prior to 1910 is about courtship.
 When Yeats was 23 years old, he met and fell in love with a beautiful Irish nationalist.
 Although she repetedly refused to marry the poet, she would become the object of his passion and his poetry.

 His words, sometimes hopeful and other times bitter-sweet, were pure in their language and attitudes about love.
 I became a big fan of Yeats’s early love poems because they are passionate, simple, lyrical, and dreamy.